YinxinZhu/elec5620-goup12/README.md

-# Learner Practice Portal (Coach & Admin Module)
+# Learner Practice Portal (Unified Web Experience)

-This repository powers the coach and administrator experience for a learner driver training platform.
+This repository powers the unified administrator, coach, and learner web experience for a driver training platform.
 It is built with Flask, SQLAlchemy, Bootstrap, and a pytest-backed test suite.
 In addition to the coaching flows, the API surface for the student app covers:

 - **Question bank practice (AH-01)** – Browse questions by state/topic,
   attempt single-choice items, receive instant feedback with explanations,